William Kent Krueger Books in Order

 4. The River We Remember (2023)

-Short Stories/Novellas Books in Order
+Publication Order of Short Stories/Novellas Books

 1. Crimes by Moonlight: Mysteries from the Dark Side (2010)